jverwaer/cas9optimization/README.md

 optimizer = cas.CodonOptimizer(AAseq, extractor.codonFrequency,
                                    extractor.codonPairFrequency)
 # perform codon optimization where the frequency distribution of codon pairs
-# is choosen to match the frequencey observed in the highly expressed domains
+# is choosen to match the frequency observed in the highly expressed domains
 message = optimizer.optimizeCodingDomainBivariate(algorithm="SA")

 # extract codon-optimzed DNA string